ostdotcom/website-docupony/docs/2_02_API_USERS_EDIT.md

 sidebar_label: /users/edit
 ---

-Post to `/users/edit` to edit an existing `user` for a given unique identifier.
+Post to `/users/edit` to edit an existing `user` for a given unique identifier within the application.

+A user can own branded tokens within your branded token economy.
+Users can exchange branded tokens within your application through transaction types.
+Users also hold an airdrop token balance which are tokens the company awards to the user to spend within the economy.

 ### Input Parameters